-Parks & Open Space: 43.12 acres
+Parks & Open Space: 406.92 acres

-Institutional: 360.62 acresGovernment: 350.27 acres
+Institutional: 360.62 acresGovernment: 218.91 acres

-- Maintain public recreational facilities in Uptown to promote activity and community engagement. - Focus on collaborative public events between the city, neighborhoods, school district, and other organizations. - Identify land needs for future community facilities as new subdivisions or annexations occur. - Acquire and devote land to parks and green space Old Town and require functional open spaces in new developments. - Establish plans for recreational trails in Liberty Park and connecting Uptown to Rocky Fork State Park - Continue to prioritize staffing and resources for a recreation coordinator - Work towards providing improved staffing for services at Liberty Park, including making sure bathrooms are open and considering contracting with local vendors to provide food services near the ball fields on weekends and in the summer - Add recreation information and park rental functions to the city's website
+- Maintain public spaces and facilities in Uptown to promote activity and community engagement. - Focus on collaborative public events between the city, neighborhoods, school district, and other organizations. - Identify land needs for future parks or open space facilities as new subdivisions or annexations occur. - Acquire and devote land to parks and green space and require functional open spaces in new developments. - Establish plans for recreational trails in Liberty Park and connecting Uptown to Rocky Fork State Park - Continue to prioritize staffing and resources for a recreation coordinator - Work towards providing improved staffing for services at Liberty Park, including making sure bathrooms are open, and consider contracting with local vendors to provide food services near the ball fields on weekends and in the summer - Add recreation information and park rental functions to the city's website